chrisarg/Bit-Set/README.md

     relevant check involves ONLY DEBUG, otherwise the code may not be stripped.
     Things to adhere to during the implementation:

-    The functions for the Bit_T, should end up in the module Bit::Set, and those for Bit_DB to Bit::Set::DB .
+    The functions for the Bit_T, should end up in the module C<Bit::Set>, and those for Bit_DB to C<Bit::Set::DB> .
     1. Ensure that you implement the Perl interface to all the functions in the C interface, i.e. don't implement some functions and then tell me the others are implemented similarly!
 Reflect that you have implemented all the functions by